gojimmypi/gojimmypi.github.io/_posts/2022-02-11-ppk2-power-analysis.md

 here are some of my notes on measuring the power consumption of my [B-L475E-IOT01A Discovery Board](https://www.st.com/resource/en/user_manual/um2153-discovery-kit-for-iot-node-multichannel-communication-with-stm32l4-stmicroelectronics.pdf).

-I still have a $100 coupon for the class to give away!
-It is only good until Feb 14th, so send me a DM on Twitter or email via gmail (gojimmypi) if you want it!

 The [Nordic Power Profile Kit](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2) works in one of two modes: either [Measuring current in Source Meter mode](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_ppk2%2FUG%2Fppk%2Fmeasure_current_source_meter.html&cp=10_8_5_1) or [Measuring current in Ampere Meter mode](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_ppk2%2FUG%2Fppk%2Fmeasure_current_source_meter.html&anchor=concept_kkn_bwn_lnb__fig_yny_jn4_lnb).